-PHMSA Nominee Urges “Whole-of-Govt” Cybersecurity Approach
+PHMSA Nominee Urges ‘Whole-of-Govt’ Cybersecurity Approach

-Paul Roberti, President Donald Trump’s nominee to lead the Pipeline and Hazardous Materials Safety Administration (PHMSA), told lawmakers on July 16 that a “whole-of-government” approach is necessary to protecting the nation’s pipeline systems from cyber threats.
+Paul Roberti, President Donald Trump’s nominee to lead the Pipeline and Hazardous Materials Safety Administration (PHMSA), told lawmakers on July 16 that a “whole-of-government” approach is necessary to protect the nation’s pipeline systems from cyber threats.

 “The best defense against these threats requires constant vigilance and close coordination with Federal, state and local government partners,” Roberti said during his confirmation hearing testimony before the Senate Committee on Commerce, Science, and Transportation.
 “And if a bad incident occurs, these same defensive measures are equally critical in the context of emergency response and recovery.”